microsoft/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

 - This lab requires you to complete tasks 1 and 2 from the <a href="../prereq/">prerequisite</a>  instructions.

 <a name="Exercise1"></a>
-## Exercise 1: Managing Test Plans, Suites, and Cases ##
+## Exercise 1: Managing Test Plans, Suites and Cases ##

-In this exercise, you will learn how to create and manage test plans, test suites, and test cases.
+In this exercise, you will learn how to create and manage test plans, test suites and test cases.

 <a name="Ex1Task1"></a>
-### Task 1: Understanding Test Plans, Suites, and Cases ###
+### Task 1: Understanding Test Plans, Suites and Cases ###

 1. Navigate to your team project on Azure DevOps.